Jonathan Toews: Early seasons (2007–2009)

+Dynasty years (2010–2017)

 Less than a month into the 2009–10 season, Toews was sidelined with concussion-like symptoms after receiving an open-ice hit from defenceman Willie Mitchell in a 3–2 loss to the Vancouver Canucks on October 21, 2009.
 Toews had his head down while receiving a pass in the neutral zone when Mitchell left the penalty box and checked him with his shoulder.
-Toews was sidelined for several games before returning to the line-up.

-In the final year of his contract, Toews, as well as teammates Duncan Keith and Patrick Kane, agreed to extensions in early December 2009.
+Toews was sidelined for six games before returning to the line-up.
+In the final year of his contract, Toews, as well as teammates Duncan Keith and Patrick Kane, agreed to extensions in early-December 2009.
 His deal was structured similarly to Kane's, worth about $6.5 million annually for five seasons.
-Toews finished the season with 68 points in 76 games.

-During the 2010 playoffs, Toews recorded his second career hat-trick, along with two assists, leading the Blackhawks in a 7–4 playoff victory against Vancouver on May 7, 2010.
-On June 9, 2010, Toews led Chicago to the franchise's first Stanley Cup championship since 1961, defeating the Philadelphia Flyers in Game 6 of the Finals.
+On March 5, 2010, Toews recorded his 100th NHL assist on a goal scored by Jordan Hendry in a 6–3 win over the Vancouver Canucks.
+Toews finished the season with 68 points (25 goals, 43 assists) in 76 games.
+During the second round of the 2010 playoffs, Toews recorded his second career hat-trick, along with two assists on goals by Patrick Sharp and Brent Seabrook, leading the Blackhawks in a 7–4 playoff victory against the Vancouver Canucks on May 7.
+On June 9, Toews led Chicago to the franchise's first Stanley Cup championship since 1961, defeating the Philadelphia Flyers in game 6 of the Final.
 He became the second-youngest captain in the history of the NHL to win the Cup, behind Sidney Crosby, who led the Pittsburgh Penguins to the championship the previous season.
-Toews scored seven goals and 29 points in the playoffs, and won the Conn Smythe Trophy as playoff MVP.
+Toews scored seven goals and 22 assists for 29 points in all 22 games in the playoffs, and won the Conn Smythe Trophy as playoff MVP.
 By winning the Stanley Cup, he also became the youngest player, at 22 years of age, to become a member of the Triple Gold Club (Olympic gold, the Stanley Cup and World Championship).

 In the off-season, Toews was selected to be the cover player for EA Sports' video game NHL 11 on June 21, 2010.
 It marked the first time in EA Sports history that two players of the same team were featured on a video game cover two years in a row, as teammate Patrick Kane had been on the cover of NHL 10.